EPISODE IV: ¡VIVA MÉXICO!

-Our music defines us.
-It’s within us as we migrate far from home.
-It grows with us through the twists and turns of life.
-It’s passed down from generation to generation, building a proud heritage.
 The music of Latin America traces a deep and beautiful narrative, a timeless journey of interconnected influences and traditions.
-When Los Cenzontles and musicians of the San Francisco Symphony come together, they discover something new in something familiar, and very much of our world today
+Host/curator Michael Morgan, Bay Area musical ensemble Los Cenzontles, and San Francisco Symphony musicians come together to discover something new in something familiar, and very much of our world today.

-Identity and Ingenuity: Michael Morgan, Eugene Rodriguez from Los Cenzontles, Bay Area musician/teacher Martha Rodríguez-Salazar, and San Francisco Symphony cellist Jill Rachuy Brindel share how for them Mexican musical culture connects and transforms traditions while building community.
+- Identity and Ingenuity: Michael Morgan, Eugene Rodriguez from Los Cenzontles, Bay Area musician/educator Martha Rodríguez-Salazar, and San Francisco Symphony cellist Jill Rachuy Brindel share how for them Mexican musical culture connects and transforms traditions while building community.

 Los Cenzontles (The Mockingbirds), is a nonprofit organization, cultural arts academy, band, and production team that has taught and promoted Mexican-American culture in the San Francisco Bay Area and beyond since 1989.
 Los Cenzontles has received the Presidential Committee on the Arts and Humanities Coming Up Taller Award, as well as awards from National Endowment for the Arts, Ford Foundation, and Rockefeller Foundation, among many others.
 Their performances include national appearances at the Kennedy Center and Library of Congress in Washington DC and abroad in collaboration with the US State Department.
 Their most meaningful endorsement, however, comes from the trust of local families, who have formed their staff and faculty for more than thirty years.
 Learn more at loscenzontles.com.

 Eugene Rodriguez, vocals/guitar/requinto